Amet13/ODYSSEY/Documentation/CONTRIBUTING.md

 - **Protocol-Oriented Design** - Use protocols for interfaces
 - **Separation of Concerns** - Each component has a single responsibility
-- **Dependency Injection** - Use ServiceRegistry for dependency injection and singletons for shared services
+- **Dependency Injection** - Use singletons for shared services and dependency injection patterns
 - **Reactive Programming** - Use Combine for state management
 - **Error Handling** - Use structured error handling throughout